The Wild Newsletter By Wild Foods

 But there’s a better way.

-You should focus on obstacles you can overcome, then work towards overcoming them.
+Focus on obstacles you can overcome, then work towards overcoming them.

 This is how you use your natural propensity towards struggle in a way that will make the world—and your life—better.